Best Personal Finance App in Poland 2026 — Honest Comparison for Expats & Locals

 "I just moved to Poland and want one app for everything"

 → Freenance — it understands the Polish financial ecosystem (banks, bonds, retirement accounts) better than any international app.
+Import your mBank or ING transactions, connect Revolut and XTB, and see everything in one dashboard.

 "I need strict budgeting to stop overspending"